-- Dry Ingredients: flour, baking powder, ground cinnamon, ground ginger, allspice, ground nutmeg, salt
+- Dry Ingredients: all-purpose flour, baking powder, ground cinnamon, ground ginger, allspice, ground nutmeg, salt

 - Wet Ingredients: Unsalted butter, brown sugar, large eggs, vanilla, milk

-Some variations include adding maple syrup, pumpkin pie spice or apple pie spice (any warm spices) or even a heaping spoonful of sour cream for tang.
+Some variations include adding maple syrup, pumpkin pie spice, apple pie spice (any warm spices) or even a heaping spoonful of sour cream for tang.
 Cake flour can be used, but we liked all-purpose best.
 Walnuts and pecans pair nicely, or a handful of mini chocolate chips or pumpkin spice chips.
 Dark brown sugar can be used instead of light.
 Alter the amount of spices to your desired potency.

-- Sift together the dry ingredients.
+- Sift together the dry ingredients in a medium bowl.
 This helps to evenly distribute all of the spices and leavener.
 Doing this will prevent over mixing when combined with the wet ingredients.

 - In a large mixing bowl or the bowl of a stand mixer fitted with the paddle attachment, beat butter until light a fluffy.
 Add the brown sugar, eggs and vanilla.
 Using some sort of electric mixer work best.

 - Alternate adding a small of the flour mixture and the milk into the wet mixture on a low speed, scraping down the sides of the bowl and the bottom of the bowl as you go.
 If you add too much of either at once, the batter gets soupy or too dry.
 Mix until just combined at medium-high speed.

-- Pour cupcake batter into a muffin liners and bake.
+- Pour cupcake batter into a muffin cups and bake.
 Watch closely, as oven times vary.
 Cupcakes are done when they lightly spring back when touched or if it passes the toothpick test in the center of the cake.